- Gaps in ERP functionality are a constant source of cost overruns on ERP projects.

 - We cover why this is so common and its relationship to the ERP sales process.

-Recently we were asked why gaps are a problem with ERP projects.
-In this article, we will explain the normal ERP sales process and why gaps proliferate and the issue this brings up to development.
+Recently we were asked why gaps are a problem with ERP projects and about gap analysis in ERP.
+This article will explain the normal ERP sales process and why gaps proliferate, and the issue this brings up to development.

 Gaps are a problem when they are unplanned.
-ERP systems are oversold to customers in a number of dimensions.
+ERP systems are oversold to customers in several dimensions.

 Proposals on ERP

-Consulting companies and ERP vendors that have promised customers that the ERP system would “wipe out” all legacy systems have been successful in convincing companies to buy their software using this idea.
+Consulting companies and ERP vendors that have promised customers that the ERP system would “wipe out” all legacy systems have successfully convinced companies to buy their software using this idea.
 Still, no software vendor has been successful in making this statement come true.

 The Truth About ERP Systems